 Bring a waterproof camera or bring your smartphone in a waterproof bag if you want to take pictures, otherwise, it will get very wet.

 We watched the sunset completely while driving back to Reykjavik.
-Driving back with a feeling of being filled with an adventure, which left us awestruck and grateful to be able to experience Iceland’s magnificent and very unique natural beauty.
+Driving back with a feeling of being filled with an adventure.
+We were left awestruck and grateful to be able to experience such magnificence and the very unique natural beauty of this country with just 5 days in Iceland.
 It is one place, that should be on your bucket list if it isn’t already.

 Related: 25 Travel Tips for Iceland